nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    - `exit` : Exits the app

-7. Remember to clear the sample data using `clear` command before adding your own data
+8. Remember to clear the sample data using `clear` command before adding your own data

-8. Refer to the [Features](#5-overview-of-features) below for details of each command
+9. Refer to the [Features](#5-overview-of-features) below for details of each command

 --------------------------------------------------------------------------------------------------------------------
-<div style="page-break-after: always;"></div>

 ## 3. Interface layout